 Becoming increasingly stressed and ill I decided that what I really needed to do was get a couple of health issues fixed and return to Melbourne where I believed I would have the social structures I needed.
 So I did.
 And things just got worse.

 When I got back to Melbourne I enjoyed retirement for about 6 weeks and then discovered that it really sucked.
 I was not ready to retire, I don’t think I ever will be.
-For a while I applied for a staggering number of teaching and education positions to no avail.
+Click To Tweet For a while I applied for a staggering number of teaching and education positions to no avail.
 Finally a respected agent pointed out that I was simply too expensive.
 A school could hire 2 graduate students for the price of one of me.
 I don’t blame schools for this.
 Their budgets are constantly cut and legal requirements demand qualified bodies in front of students.
 Their hands are tied.
 It was just another way of saying that I was too old.

 The next couple of years can best be described as grim.
 Thankfully though I survived them.

 The last couple of years have been devoted to rebuilding.
 To rediscovering my passion for education and my love of teaching.
-Also I was able to realize that, like English teachers everywhere, I had a vast store of resources, knowledge and experience that could be useful and that I was still keen to share.
+Also I was able to realise that, like English teachers everywhere, I had a vast store of resources, knowledge and experience that could be useful and that I was still keen to share.
 I have become increasingly convinced that I need to do whatever I can to help other passionate English teachers avoid the destruction that burnout causes.

 As long as there are children, as long as there are teenagers, as long as English language skills are valued, English teachers will be in demand and have need of guidance and resources.
 This is our mission.
 This is what drives us at We Teach Well.

 It is our deep subject knowledge and our years of experience that equip us for this next chapter.
-We may be aging on the outside but on the inside we are nowhere near finished.
+We may be ageing on the outside but on the inside we are nowhere near finished.

 Till next time